mausworks/tyin/README.md

 Remember: you can now access and update the store from anywhere, and your components will simply comply—magic! 🪄

-Another pain point I had with using zustand "the vanilla way" was that I kept declaring the same couple of state setter over and over again for each store.
+Another pain point I had with using zustand "the vanilla way" was that I kept declaring the same couple of state setters over and over again for each store.
 This is what finally drove me to just call `setState` directly instead since it's versatile enough for most use cases:

 ```ts